cool8jay/cool8jay.github.io/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 In Apple's *Human Interface Guidelines*, this menu item is called [Dynamic Menu Items](https://developer.apple.com/macos/human-interface-guidelines/menus/menu-anatomy/){:target="_blank"}, and invisible by default.

-For instance, click MacOS desktop's left top `` menu item, then hold option key, you will see, "About This Mac" changes to "System Information..." and its triggered action changes too.
+For instance, click the MacOS desktop's left top `` menu item, then hold the option key, and you will see, "About This Mac" changes to "System Information..." and its triggered action changes too.

 ![](https://user-images.githubusercontent.com/55504/37418708-cde64e8a-27ed-11e8-884a-022c6a51fe6d.gif)

 In xib, to implement this:

-1. Add 2 NSMenuItem, they **MUST** be adjacent, no other menu item between them.
+1. Add 2 NSMenuItem, they **MUST** be adjacent, with no other menu item between them.
-2. Set valid shortcut for them, and the second's shortcut **MUST** be the first's shortcut, plus `⌥` key.
+2. Set a valid shortcut for them, and the second's shortcut **MUST** be the first's shortcut, plus the`⌥` key.
 3. Check **Alternate** property for the second NSMenuItem.

-Now, run the app and it will works as above `` menu item example.
+Now, run the app and it will work as above `` menu item example.

 ![](https://user-images.githubusercontent.com/55504/37417755-03bbaffc-27ec-11e8-8cad-b9445ae05777.gif)